incubyte/incubyte.github.io/content/blog/ruby-boolean.md

 ```

-Confused by the situation, you proceed to change `alive` to accept boolean values—`true` and `false`—and, surprisingly, this resolves the issue.
+Confused by the situation, you proceed to change `alive` to accept boolean values — `true` and `false` — and,
+surprisingly,
+this resolves the issue.

 You manage to avert the risk to your life and, growing more curious, delve into understanding the intricacies at play.

 ## Lack of Boolean in Ruby

-> **What is the point of 0 or 1 or any number to be accepted for a boolean parameter if everything is going to be evaluated to `true`?**
+> **What is the point of 0 or 1 or any number to be accepted for a boolean parameter if everything is going to be
+> evaluated to `true`?**
 > Why is only `true` and `false` actually `true` and `false` respectively?

-In other higher languages such as Python, `0` is treated as `False` and `1` as `True` because `bool` is a subclass of `int`.
+In other higher languages such as Python, `0` is treated as `False` and `1` as `True` because `bool` is a subclass
+of `int`.
 So it's not that the integers are evaluated to boolean values but integers have the boolean value.

 ```python
 >>> False == 0